digital-asset/daml/docs/source/daml/intro/1_Token.rst

 DAML Ledger Basics
 ------------------

-Like most structures called ledgers, a DAML Ledger is a list of *commits*.
-A *commit* is the final result of the *submission* of a *transaction* by a *party*.
-The most basic *transactions* are the creation and archival of a *contract*.
-A contract is *active* on the ledger, if there is a committed transaction that creates it, but there is no commit that archives it again.
+Like most structures called ledgers, a DAML Ledger is just a list of *commits*.
+When we say *commit*, we mean the final result of when a *party* successfully *submits* a *transaction* to the ledger.

+*Transaction* is a concept we'll cover in more detail through this introduction.
+The most basic examples are the creation and archival of a *contract*.

+A contract is *active* from the point where there is a committed transaction that creates it, up to the point where there is a committed transaction that *archives* it again.

 ..
 Graphic with timeline inactive -> create -> active -> archive -> inactive